-The combined landings-at-age for 1976-89 are shown in Table 4.
-The matrix shows some strong yearclasses apparently recruiting to the fishery in the late-1970s.
-In the 1980s recruitment appears to be much less.
+The combined landings at age for 1976 to 1989 are shown in Table 4.
+The matrix shows some strong year classes apparently recruiting to the fishery in the late 1970's.
+In the 1980's recruitment appears to be much less.